omniscale/imposm2/doc/source/tutorial.rst

 Optimize
 --------

 This step is optional and it does some optimization on the created tables.
 It clusters each table based on the spatial index and does a vacuum analyze on the database.
+The optimizations only work with the import tables, but not the production tables (:ref:`see below <production_tables>`).

 ::